frikyng/repo_for_repoChat/Documentation.md

 batch_generate_lateral_projection(TOP_FOLDER,SETTINGS_FILE).

-Once done, chck ll these images and come back to the tree with incorrected morphology, fix the spreadsheet info, regenerate the settings file, and rerun the script for the problematic experiments (or for all experiments)
+Once done, check all images and come back to the trees with incorrect morphology, fix the spreadsheet info, regenerate the settings file, and rerun the script for the problematic experiments (or for all experiments).

 **6.**    **(Optional) Quickly Generate thumbnails**

-If you want to do a visual inspection of your data first, before diving into the time consuming steps that follows, consider using batch_generate_experiment_thumbnails(TOP_FOLDER, channel).
-Note that this step requires Imagej and miji.
-Look for information about setting up miji in the documentation (you have a couple .jar files to copy when you first set it up).
-This step is included into batch_generate_consensus_dendritic_mask but running it standalone, without MC is faster and will help identify bad recordings, lost MC, off-centred cells etc….
+If you want to do a visual inspection of your data first, before diving into the time consuming steps that follow, consider using `batch_generate_experiment_thumbnails(TOP_FOLDER, channel)`.
+Note that this step requires Imagej and Miji.
+Look for information about setting up Miji in the documentation (you have a couple .jar files to copy when you first set it up).
+This step is included in the `batch_generate_consensus_dendritic_mask` function but running it standalone, without MC, is faster and will help identify bad recordings (e.g. lost MC, off-centred cells etc.).

-**7.**    **Generate Global registration.** This is a very very long and tedious step.
+**7.**    **Generate Global registration.** This is a very long and tedious step.
 It should be done after deleting problematic recordings AND should be regenerated if you delete some recordings.
 However, having preregistered posthoc MC will speed up later batch analysis.
 In each data_folder, a file called auto_offsets.mat is generated.

-If you want to generate at the same time registration values, thumbnails and masks, you can call:
+If you want to generate at the same time registration values, thumbnails, and masks, you can call:

-batch_generate_consensus_dendritic_mask(TOP_FOLDER, true, true, true, true, {'Ribbon',1})
+`batch_generate_consensus_dendritic_mask(TOP_FOLDER, true, true, true, true, {'Ribbon',1})`

-This will process all the Ribbon scan of same resolution.
-Among this it will choose the largest group.
+This will process all Ribbon scans of same resolution.
+The function will choose the largest group (i.e. if the majority of the cell-wide recordings were LD, then {'Ribbon',1} will auto-detect these).
 For the second largest group, you would pick {'Ribbon',2}.
-If you have partial scan of the tree, the largest homogeneous group of partial scan can be selected with {'Ribbon',’partial’,1} etc…
+If you have partial scans of the tree, the largest homogeneous group of partial scans can be selected with {'Ribbon',’partial’,1} etc…

 Warning: This is an extremely long process.
-This should be done on a powerful PC with a lot or RAM (eg 20-core, 32-64GB RAM).
+This should be done on a powerful PC with a lot or RAM (e.g. 20-core, 32-64GB RAM).
 It may take 1 hr or more per experiment!